isb-cgc/readthedocs/docs/source/sections/BigQuery/ControlledAccessVCF.rst

 ISB-CGC BigQuery Table Search
 -----------------------------
-To see the available BigQuery tables hosted on our Google Cloud projects we have made it available to the public to visit our ISB-CGC BigQuery Table Seach.
+To see the available BigQuery tables hosted on our Google Cloud projects we have made it available to the public to visit our `ISB-CGC BigQuery Table Seach <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/BigQueryTableSearchUI.html>`_.

 Fileters to locate VCF Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^